Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Results

-Though inspiral times for DNSs can be as low as ${10^4~\mathrm{yr}}$, we see that short inspiral times are disfavored (particularly for GRB~090515), since the bulk of star formation in the hosts of GRB~070809 and GRB~090515 occurred more than $1.8~\mathrm{Gyr}$ and $3.7~\mathrm{Gyr}$ before the GRB, respectively.
-The preference for larger inspiral times shows corresponding effects in the posterior distributions for mass loss and pre-SN separation.
-Tight pre-SN orbital separations of $\lesssim 3\,\mathrm{R}_\odot$ are disfavored for both GRB~070809 and GRB~090515, since these correspond to DNSs being born after galactic star formation has quenched.
-Additionally, since relatively large post-SN systemic velocities are required for DNSs to migrate to the observed offset of merger, the larger orbital separations must be mitigated by larger amounts of mass loss (left panel of Figure~\ref{fig:param_constraints}) as well as larger natal kicks.
+Though inspiral times for \acp{DNS} can be as low as ${10^4~\mathrm{yr}}$, we see that short inspiral times are disfavored (particularly for GRB~090515), since the bulk of star formation in the host galaxies occurred before the galaxies were quenched at $t_{\rm GRB} - t \simeq \TQuenchGRBOne$ and $t_{\rm GRB} - t \simeq \TQuenchGRBTwo$ for GRB~070809 and GRB~090515, respectively.
+The preference for larger inspiral times shows corresponding effects in the posterior distributions for mass loss and pre-\ac{SN} separation.
+Tight pre-\ac{SN} orbital separations of $\lesssim 3\,\mathrm{R}_\odot$ are disfavored for both GRB~070809 and GRB~090515, since these correspond to \acp{DNS} being born after galactic star formation has quenched.
+Additionally, since relatively large post-\ac{SN} systemic velocities are required for \acp{DNS} to migrate to the observed offset of merger, the larger orbital separations must be mitigated by larger amounts of mass loss (left panel of Figure~\ref{fig:param_constraints}) as well as larger natal kicks.

 Our choice of metallicity acts as a conservative lower limit for the natal kicks recovered by our analysis.
-We assume stellar populations at solar metallicity, both for modeling the evolution of the host galaxy and for generating DNS populations.
+We assume stellar populations at solar metallicity, both for modeling the evolution of the host galaxy and for generating \ac{DNS} populations.
 As discussed in Section \ref{sec:observations}, metallicity is largely degenerate with the age of the stellar population inferred from observations, such that assuming a lower metallicity causes the stellar population age to increase.
-This will result in longer inspiral times, and therefore larger pre-SN orbital separations, to match the observed offset and merger time of the sGRB.
-Though lower-metallicity stars may lead to more mass loss in the SN due to weaker stellar winds earlier in the progenitor's evolution, larger natal kicks will still be needed to compensate for the increase in pre-SN orbital separation since at larger separations the mass loss in the SN will have a lesser impact on the post-SN systemic velocity.
-Exploring how variations in metallicity impact our inference is reserved for future work.
+This will result in longer inspiral times, and therefore larger pre-\ac{SN} orbital separations, to match the observed offset and merger time of the short \ac{GRB}.
+Though lower metallicity stars may lead to more mass loss in the \ac{SN} due to weaker stellar winds earlier in the progenitor's evolution, larger natal kicks will still be needed to compensate for the increase in pre-\ac{SN} orbital separation since at larger separations the mass loss in the \ac{SN} will have a lesser impact on the post-\ac{SN} systemic velocity.
+Exploring deeper how variations in metallicity impact our inference is reserved for future work.